Foster Parent Rights in Yukon: What You're Entitled to Know

 The CFSA establishes a licensed foster home relationship between you and HSS.
 Your license is not a gift that can be revoked arbitrarily.
 The regulations specify:

 Notice of placement decisions.
-When a placement ends — whether initiated by HSS or by a First Nation exercising jurisdiction — you are entitled to reasonable notice.
-In practice, "reasonable" is tested most during emergency removals, and the law does not set a fixed number of days.
-However, HSS is required to document the rationale for any placement change, and you have the right to request that documentation.
+When a placement ends — whether initiated by HSS or by a First Nation exercising jurisdiction — ask HSS what notice and documentation apply.
+The law does not set a fixed number of days, and emergency situations may require a faster response.

 Access to the child's care plan.
 As a licensed caregiver, you are a participant in case planning, not just a provider of beds.
-You should receive a copy of the child's Individual Care Plan and, under the 2022 CFSA amendments, a Cultural Plan that describes how the child's Indigenous identity and community connections will be supported.
-The 2026 Auditor General's report found that 90% of Indigenous children in Yukon care did not have a completed cultural plan — a systemic failure you can raise formally if it applies to a child placed with you.
+Ask HSS what information can be shared with you about the child's Individual Care Plan and, under the 2022 CFSA amendments, the Cultural Plan describing how the child's Indigenous identity and community connections will be supported.
+The 2026 Auditor General's report found that 90% of Indigenous children in Yukon care did not have a completed cultural plan — a systemic failure you can raise if it applies to a child placed with you.

 Complaint and review rights.
 If you believe HSS has acted improperly — refused to renew your license without valid grounds, failed to process paperwork, or made decisions that conflict with the child's documented care plan — you can escalate through HSS's internal complaint process and, if unsatisfied, to the Yukon Ombudsman.